 - 2 lb(s) Lamb Stew Meat

-- 8 Red Potatoes ( cut in half)
+- 8 Red Potatoes (cut into large rings)

 Add 2 tbsp. of Vegetable Oil to a Dutch oven and heat to medium high heat.
 Dredge the lamb in flour, then season liberally with salt and pepper.
 Once the pan is hot, sear the lamb on all sides.
 Set the lamb aside when it is browned.